dials/dials/doc/sphinx/documentation/tutorials/3DED/MyD88.rst

   Total observations                            34189    1926    1184
   Total unique                                   2380     129     116

-This, and much more, is also saved to a HTML format report page.
+These, and many more, details are also saved to a HTML format report page.
 On Linux you can usually open this up with the command

 .. code-block:: bash

-  xdg-open dials.scale.html
+  xdg-open scale/dials.scale.html

-This contains many useful plots, for example statistics as a function of
+This contains many useful plots, for example various statistics as a function of
 resolution:

 .. image:: https://dials.github.io/images/MyD88/cchalf.png